ThatGuyTristan/the-last-stand/README.md

-# battlefield_sim-b-
+# the last-stand
-recreating the original repository because i uploaded outdated files in the original one.

-In hindsight, it may have been neater to just empty the old repository and upload the more recent files.
+clone the repository and open index.html to play